 - 1. In the MiVoice Business System Administration Tool, click View by Category. - 2.
 Add licenses: - a.
 Access the License and Options Selection form. - b.
 Under Trunking Networking, enter the number of SIP Trunk licenses for your implementation.
-This is the maximum number of trunk sessions that can be configured for all service providers and applications connected to the MiVoice Business.
+This is the maximum number of trunk sessions that can be configured for all service providers and applications connected to the MiVoice Business. - 3.
+Configure the network elements: - a.
+Access the Network Elements form.

-- 3. Configure the network elements: - a.
-Access the Network Elements form. - b.
+- b.
 Create a network element for the SIP service provider.
 Enter a unique Name (e.g. SIPSP).
 For Type, select Other.
 Select the SIP Peer check box.
-Enter a SIP Peer Transport value of UDP and a SIP Peer Port value of 5060. - c.
+Select the transport protocol (for example, UDP, TCP or TLS). - c.
+Enter the FQDN or IP address of the service provider or if using DNS SRV enter the appropriate SRV Domain in this field.
+See here for more details on DNS SRV. - d.
 Create a network element for the MBG.
 Enter a unique Name (e.g. MBG).
 For Type, select Outbound Proxy.
 Enter an Outbound Proxy Transport Type value of UDP and an Outbound Proxy Port value of 5060.